Template Variables

 Usage Example

-variables are dynamically assigned based on the ephemeral environment deployment.
+This ensures the PUBLIC_URL and INTERNAL_HOST variables are dynamically assigned based on the ephemeral environment deployment.

 - Undefined variables will result in an empty string unless handled explicitly.